Benjamin Usher

 Benjamin Che Usher (born 3 February 1970) is a former English cricketer.
 Usher was a right-handed batsman who bowls right-arm medium pace.
 He was born at Wycliffe, County Durham.

 Usher's debut List A match came for a combined British Universities team against Worcestershire in the 1992 Benson and Hedges Cup.
 He represented the team in 4 List A matches in 1992, the last of which came against Glamorgan.

 Usher later made his debut for Northumberland in the 1996 Minor Counties Championship, playing 2 matches against Lincolnshire and Cambridgeshire.
 He also represented the county in a single MCCA Knockout Trophy match against Lincolnshire in 1996.

 His next appearance in List A cricket came when he represented the Durham Cricket Board against the Gloucestershire Cricket Board in the 1999 NatWest Trophy.
 From 1999 to 2000, he represented the Board in 6 List A matches, the last of which came against Northamptonshire in the 2000 NatWest Trophy.
 In his career total of 10 List A matches, he scored 76 runs at a batting average of 19.00, with a high score of 32.
 In the field he took a single catch.
 With the ball he took 6 wickets at a bowling average of 51.16, with best figures of 2/30.

 Family

+His son, Oscar Usher, plays rugby for Newcastle Red Bulls.
 His grandfather, Charles Peat, played first-class cricket for Oxford University, Middlesex and the Free Foresters.
 He was also later in his life a Conservative member of parliament for Darlington.